couchbaselabs/couchbeans/README.md

 # couchbeans
-Distributed reactive spring boot environment with couchbase backend.
+Distributed reactive jvm environment with couchbase backend.
 Loads jvm bytecode and its metadata onto couchbase cluster and executes it by listening to DCP events.